Making the Transition From Techcom to Marcom

 Typically, techcom groups have practical expertise around templates, standards, and content reuse.
 In marketing, this translates into better content in less time, a unified corporate voice, and smarter workflows.

-Techcom and marcom groups bring unique perspectives to your company’s products and services.
-While marketing intelligence should illuminate your product’s position in your industry, technical writers often possess a deep understanding of the technology.
+Technical and marketing communications groups bring unique perspectives to your company’s products and services.
+While marketing intelligence should illuminate your product’s position in your industry, technical communicators often possess a deep understanding of the technology.
 Combine these elements and one possible outcome is a powerful positioning statement that not only supports your sales reps, but also has the technical depth to direct engineers.

 When you put a user guide and a glossy brochure side-by-side, the idea of getting techcom writers involved in marcom writing can look like a stretch.
 Differences seem to abound.